top of page

 1

 Allegan book p.
-30. Photo of former site on p.
-30
+30. Photo of former site.
+Gone.
+Now an empty field

 Allegan